leachouri/leachouri/README.md

 **Leachouri Mohamed**

-Fullstack Web Developer with Java(JEE/Spring/ReactJS) with nearly a year and a half of experience.
+Fullstack Web Developer with Java(JEE/Spring) and (ReactJS/Angular) with nearly 2 years of experience.

 I'm also Data Scientist skilled in Artificial Intelligence (AI) technology.